IDRAk-ML/sbert_server_wrapper/readme.md

-# Tool Design to parse rasa response for Dr. Usama's bot
+# Tool Design to parse sbert response for Dr. Usama's bot
+# set fit is added
+## How to Use it
+1. Please install requirements
+2. python server.py to run server
+3. python client.py for prediction
+4. if you want to use some other age range just change AGE_RANGE limits

 ## Details of classes
 classes_dict = {